Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageAccessGroups.md

 ## Organization Groups
 An organization group is used to assign authorized users access to organizations and applications.
 An Organization Admin can create, edit and delete groups from the Organization Settings page.
 System administrators (EOP only) may also create [Cross-Organization Groups](admin-manageorgs.html#crossorg) to allow users access to more than one organization.

 Contrast provides four default groups within each organization.
 These groups provide access to all applications in the organization with the associated role.
-That role grants or restricts what he/she can do with the application.
+That role grants or restricts what the user can do with the application.
 Those roles are:

 * **View:** Allows users to see an application's score, libraries and vulnerabilities, and add comments
 * **Edit:** Allows users to manage an application's vulnerabilities as well as basic application management functions